HendrikRauh/Schule-als-Staat/.github/CODE_OF_CONDUCT.md

 - **Variable Naming:** Use **camelCase** for variable names.
 This means starting with a lowercase letter and capitalizing the first letter of each subsequent concatenated word.

 - **Descriptive Naming:** Use **descriptive names** for variables, functions, classes, etc. The name should reflect the purpose or functionality of the element it represents. **Avoid using abbreviations or single-letter names**.

+- **Commenting:** Add comments to your code where necessary.
+This helps others understand the purpose and functionality of your code.

+- **Spacing:** Include spaces between different parts of your code to improve readability.
+This includes between functions, classes, and blocks of code within functions.